10 MUST-HAVE SENSORY TOOLS FOR YOUR SPECIAL EDUCATION CLASSROOM

-Sensory tools were essential in my special education classroom!
-Having sensory tools available helps students stay on task, helped with sensory regulation, and helped decrease stress and anxiety.
-Here are ten of my favorite sensory tools for the special education classroom.
+Sensory tools are essential in any special education classroom!
+Having classroom sensory tools and supports available helps students stay on task, regulate their sensory needs, and decrease stress and anxiety.
+These calming tools benefit students with a variety of sensory needs and are a staple in inclusive classrooms.
+Here are ten of my favorite tried and true sensory toys for the classroom.

 This post contains affiliate links and I may earn a small commission when you click on the qualifying links at no additional cost to you.

-These beanbags are so fun to play with!
+These sensory supports are so fun to play with!
 They're also great for learning shapes and colors in a hands-on way!

 I love making sensory bottles with my students.
-You can use any type of clear bottle for these.
-I recommend plastic because things do get thrown occasionally.
-I found some clear reusable water bottles at Walmart for a quarter each and bought a ton of them!
+You can use any clear bottle for these.
+I recommend plastic bottles because things do get thrown occasionally.
 Just add warm water, glitter glue, and whatever other fun items you want!
-I bought this slime kit and we used the different items in our sensory bottles.
+I bought this slime kit, and we added different items to our sensory bottles.

 Desk elliptical or exercise bike

 I found an under the desk elliptical on Facebook Marketplace for $40.
 Score!
 It was always being used!
-This is a great option for your students who need constant movement
+This is a great option for your students who need constant movement.
+You can also try an under the desk exercise bike.

 Last but not least, fidget poppers are all the rage right now, and I think they're worth the hype.
 There are so many ways you can use these academically, but they also make great sensory tools for regulation.
 I have a small keychain one in my car that I pop on my leg while driving to help keep my mind focused and my anxiety down when I'm driving to different schools!